REST API Convention Summary

 POST /customers

-// Update a customer
+// Update a customer with id (payload is entire entity)

-UPDATE /customers/12345
+PUT /customers/12345

 // Delete a customer